dggarcia1/ITFDataProject/README.md

 ## Usage: Player Eligibility Checker (`user_checker.py`)

-This interactive script determines which tournaments a player could have been accepted based on their ranking and a selected tournament week.
+This  script determines which tournaments a player could have been accepted into based on their ranking and a selected tournament week.

 Run the script: